Paper by Erik D. Demaine

 Comments:

-This paper is also available from DROPS.
+This paper is also available from LIPIcs.

 Animations of 2D and 3D methods: